September 20, 2020

 The following morning, “Averill informed several people…that he intended to kill Wells at noon,” and these people quickly conveyed the threat to the popular barkeep.
 “Fearing for his life, Wells armed himself with a double-barreled shotgun, loaded with buckshot, at his place of business, the Cook & Wells Saloon,” the paper described.

-“He stopped a laborer on the way and informed him that before he returned from dinner there would be a ‘dead one’ in the saloon,” the paper related.
+“He stopped a laborer on the way and informed him that before he returned from dinner, there would be a ‘dead one’ in the saloon,” the paper related.
 He walked up to the drinking establishment and entered.
-Immediately he was met by both barrels of buckshot hitting him in the head and the side of his face; 22 of the pellets lodging within.
+Immediately, he was met by both barrels of buckshot, hitting him in the head and the side of his face; 22 of the pellets lodged within.

 As a telegram was sent to Mrs. Averill informing her of her husband’s demise, Wells was quickly arrested and faced a coroner’s jury that afternoon.
 After he testified that he feared for his life, a parade of witnesses confirmed the threats that Averill made to Wells.